risk-first/website/estimating/Analogies.md

 In a maze, you're trying to get from point A to point B.  However, when we throw _fractals_ back into the mix, we're wanting to get to a whole lot of different places, and there is different value in different places.

-This is a lot like a transport network:  large cities are connected together with efficient transport options because people are going to make that journey a lot.
+This is a lot like a country-wide transport network:

+- Large cities are connected together with efficient transport options because people are going to make that journey a lot.
 Therefore, these are _high value_ routes.

-Conversely, small, far-away outposts are poorly connected to the rest of the network - maybe by dirt roads or precarious mountain passes.
+ -Small, far-away outposts are poorly connected to the rest of the network - maybe by dirt roads or precarious mountain passes.

 ![Mazes Meets Fractals](/images/estimates/dimensions-3.png)

-Maintaining a transport network is a balancing act.
-In an ideal world, every destination would be connected with every other.
-In reality, we adopt hub-and-spoke architectures to minimise the cost of maintaining all the connections.

 ### Metcalfe's Law